Aetherinox/spresso-utility/README.md

 Download the source files and launch the `.csproj` project file in Visual Studio.

 If you decide to modify or re-build my code, you are to not re-distribute.
-Unlike a lot of keygens, my files are free of malware, and I do not want people taking advantage of a quick solution that you can dump your non-sense malware into and re-distribute.

-If you're looking to do a quick credits swap and re-distribute just so you can make a name for yourself; I'd highly recommend you actually learn C# and make something yourself.
+These sources are for learning purposes and should not be used in order to take advantage of others.

 <br />